Skip to main content

 A veto is a fail-closed stop before action execution:

-• Governance emits the veto decision event; the runtime emits a single terminate event with status="vetoed".
+• Governance emits the veto decision event; runtime outcome depends on configuration:

 • No act events are emitted on veto paths.